Matt Ryan, interim coach Saturday rally Colts past Raiders | Times Leader

 He completed a 35-yard pass to Parris Campbell with 5:07 left Sunday to give the Colts a 25-20 victory over the Las Vegas Raiders and Saturday — an ESPN analyst just a week ago — his first victory as the interim coach.

-It capped an unusual week when the Colts fired coach Frank Reich and , whose only prior coaching experience was at a Georgia high school.
+It capped an unusual week when the Colts fired coach Frank Reich and replaced him with Saturday, whose only prior coaching experience was at a Georgia high school.
 Saturday then handed play-calling to Parks Frazier, who had never been in that position.
 Finally, Saturday sat Sam Ehlinger, who started the past two games, and put Ryan back in the starting lineup.

 Ryan had been battling a shoulder injury and wasn’t sure if he was ready to return.
 But Saturday said Ryan put together such a strong practice session Friday that it made the decision easy.